Ideal Homes Exhibition shows houses of the future and how they might be built.

 It’s most important that the consumer understands that help is at hand when it comes to understanding about insulation, and for when they employ builders.

-An RTÉ News report broadcast on this day in 2003.
+An RTÉ News report broadcast on 23 October in 2003.
 The reporter is Paul Cunningham.